ICICI Bank sells 1.5% stake in ICICI Prudential Life Insurance

 With these two stake sales, the bank has now raised ₹3,090 crore.

-ICICI Bank had a capital-adequacy ratio of 16.11 per cent as on March 31, 2020.
-However, with the economic uncertainty arising out of the Covid-19-led crisis, most banks have been strengthening their balance sheets by increasing their capital buffers.
+ICICI Bank had a capital adequacy ratio of 16.11 per cent as on March 31.
+However, with the economic uncertainty arising out of the Covid-19-led crisis, most banks have been strengthening their balance sheets by increasing their capital buffer.

-The lender’s scrip was up 1.57 per cent in intra-day trade on BSE on Monday.
+The lender’s scrip closed at a gain of 1.07 per cent at ₹367.80 apiece on the BSE on Monday.

 Dear Readers,